Providence, Rhode Island

 Johnson & Wales University has computer labs available for students to use email, Internet Explorer, Microsoft Office, jwuLink and more.
 Additional labs are available to students enrolled in classes that teach specialty software or technology.

 Students must have an active JWU email account to access lab computers.
-Documents can be saved to student-acquired USB drives or documents can be attached to and sent through email.
+Documents can be saved to student-acquired USB drives or they can be attached to and sent through email.
 Students cannot save files onto computers in the labs.

-Lab locations are:
+Lab locations are

 Academic Computer Labs